BrunoHernandez21/examen/README.md

 # Development server

-to run the project in para dev you can run the command:
+to run the project in dev you can run the command:
 `npm run dev`

 # Docker production server whit DB
-To run the project using Docker please run the following command `docker build -t examen-api .`
+To build the project using Docker please run the following command `docker-compose build` to run
+`docker-compose up`

 # Docker production server without DB
 To run the project using Docker please run the following command